 Our Tokyo practice is particularly known for its aircraft and shipping finance capabilities.
 This practice involves all types of leasing and finance matters, including operating leasing, leveraged leasing, secured lending, securitizations, warehouse facilities, export credit-supported transactions, portfolio acquisitions, manufacturer-supported transactions and restructurings.

-Bank finance and restructuring
+Debt finance and restructuring

-Bank finance and restructuring are at the core of White & Case's practice globally.
+Debt finance and restructuring are at the core of White & Case's practice globally.
 Our clients benefit from our ability to support and guide them in executing complex, heavily negotiated financial transactions across multiple time zones and jurisdictions.

 Our dedicated business restructuring and insolvency group is highly regarded in the market for its ability to provide a blended service across the five core areas of banking, capital markets, insolvency, litigation and private equity.

 We advise creditors, debtors and other market participants on all aspects of distressed business enterprise transactions and regularly act for insolvency appointment takers from the major accountancy firms and boutique players.
 Our emphasis is on finding constructive, innovative and cost-efficient solutions.

 Our dual-qualified and bilingual restructuring and insolvency lawyers in Tokyo form a formidable team that is well-versed in the full range of Japanese, US, and English insolvency and restructuring techniques.

 With offices in all the world's leading financial centers, White & Case has the flexibility to provide cutting-edge advice on all aspects of securities and capital markets transactions in Japan and throughout the world.
 Our team accommodates clients' changing fund-raising strategies based on market conditions.